TacyPW/Tacys-Capstone/README.md

 ## Research Archive

 I have been collecting sources pertaining to this project and my greater interest in the relationship between print and digital media in [this raindrop collection](https://raindrop.io/tacypw/print-digital-35667421)

+Ive curated a selection of visual inspirations for this project in [this folder](Visual%20Archive/)